thiloshon/Personal-Plastic-Interceptor/README.md

 ## Live demo

-You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/).
+You can find a running system at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/).
+Please note it is built mobile-first, thus might not look great on web.
+Also note the data is published from the Edge Device and viewed in this dashboard.

-See the "long description" field in our submission (not in this repo) for the log-in credentials.

 ## Built with